 \subsection{Training}

 The training procedure consists of two stages.
-In the pretraining stage, we initialize the model with the pretrained weights provided by the AVSE Challenge 4 organizers.
+In the pretraining stage, we initialize the model with the pretrained weights provided by the AVSEC-4 organizers.
 In the RL fine-tuning stage, the hyperparameters are set as follows: $\sigma = 0.05$, PPO clip range $\epsilon = 0.1$, $\beta = 0.0001$, SI-SNR loss weight $\gamma = 1.0$, and learning rate is set to $ 0.001$.

 For the LLM, we adopt SALMONN \cite{tang2023salmonn}, which has been fine-tuned for speech-related tasks, particularly speech quality understanding, and is therefore capable of generating semantically meaningful quality-related descriptions from speech.
 During training, we use one of the prompts officially recommended by SALMONN: ``Give me an assessment of the quality of this speech sample,'' to guide the model in producing natural language evaluations of speech quality.